With the right information, support, and practice, breastfeeding is comfortable and satisfying for mothers and babies.

 What will my milk be like?

 The first milk, called colostrum, is very thick and sticky and may look like cloudy water or the color of butter.
-It has thousands of living cells that protect against infection, and is easy to digest for a baby learning to nurse.
+It has millions of living cells that protect against infection, and is easy to digest for a baby learning to nurse.
 Your baby's stomach is about the size of his or her fist, so each feeding will only be about a teaspoon the first day and about a tablespoon the second day.

 Your breasts will feel heavier and fuller by day three or four as your milk changes to mature milk.
 There will be more milk.
 This looks like skim milk and provides all the nutrients your baby needs for the first six months of life.
+This is all your newborn needs in the first days after birth.

 When do I feed my baby?